ttionya/vaultwarden-backup/README.md

 #### Automatic Backups

-Make sure that your bitwarden_rs container is named `bitwardenrs` otherwise you have to replace the container name in the `--volumes-from` section of the docker run call.
+Make sure that your bitwarden_rs container is named `bitwarden` otherwise you have to replace the container name in the `--volumes-from` section of the docker run call.

 By default the data folder for bitwarden_rs is `/data`, you need to explicitly specify the data folder using the environment variable `DATA_DIR`.